Loosely translated, “in the moment,” means to give something or someone your complete and undivided attention.

 But if there’s somewhere else you’d rather be or something else you’d rather be doing then hoist your head up into the clouds and start laying the foundation to your own castles in the air.

-And what better way to get a sneak peek at what could be waiting around the corner than to quietly close your eyes and visualize it?
+After all what better way to get a sneak peek at what could be waiting for you just around the corner than to quietly close your eyes and visualize it?

 And frankly, what better time to do so than right now.